The Young Lions (film)

-The Young Lions is a 1958 American epic World War II drama film directed by Edward Dmytryk and starring Marlon Brando, Montgomery Clift, and Dean Martin.
+The Young Lions is a 1958 American epic war drama film directed by Edward Dmytryk and starring Marlon Brando, Montgomery Clift, and Dean Martin.
 It was made in black-and-white and CinemaScope and was theatrically released by 20th Century-Fox.
 The film is based on the 1948 novel of the same name by Irwin Shaw.

 Plot

 German ski instructor Christian Diestl is hopeful that Adolf Hitler will bring new prosperity and social mobility to Germany, so when war breaks out he joins the army, becoming a lieutenant.
 Dissatisfied with police duty in Paris, he requests to be transferred and is assigned to the North African campaign front.
 While there, he sees what the war has done to his captain and the captain's wife, and he is sickened by their behavior.

 Michael Whiteacre and Noah Ackerman befriend each other during their U.S. Army draft physical examination.
 Michael is in show business and romantically involved with American socialite Margaret Freemantle, who dated ski instructor Christian in 1938 while both were in the Bavarian Alps, where she spent her skiing vacation.
 Upset by his convictions, she left him on New Year's Eve and returned to Michael.

 Noah works as a junior department store clerk, and attends a party that Michael throws, where he meets Hope Plowman.
 Noah falls in love with Hope, declaring that he wants to marry her.
 Hope invites Noah to her provincial hometown in Vermont, where she intends introducing him to her father.
 At the last moment, Hope tells her father that Noah is Jewish.
 Her father is unprepared for the idea of having a Jewish son-in-law — he has never known a Jew.
 After speaking with Noah, Hope's father approves of him.

 Noah and Michael enter the Army on the same day, and attend basic training together.
 Their commanding officer and some of the men in their boot camp platoon bully Noah and demonstrate antagonism toward him.
 Noah gains their respect by standing up to them, even though he's much smaller and is badly hurt in fistfights with some of them.
 Military authorities, however, discover Noah's put-upon situation and court-martial the officer.

 Michael is posted overseas to London.